-- A child must be fever-free for 24 hours before they can return to school - Gastrointestinal Illness: stay home until 48 hours after all symptoms have resolved. - Please inform the school and teacher that the child will be absent. - If the child does not appear well while participating in the program, a parent or emergency contact will be notified immediately.
+- A child must be fever-free for 24 hours before they can return to school - Gastrointestinal Illness: stay home until 48 hours after all symptoms have resolved. - Please inform the school via PowerSchool and the teacher via Class Dojo that the child will be absent. - If the child does not appear well while participating in the program, a parent or emergency contact will be notified immediately.